arora767287/email_semantic_cluster/README.md

 These reduced embeddings were then passed into the k-means algorithm in order to cluster the documents into “topics.”
 The k-means algorithm is a centroid-based clustering method that partitions the data into K distinct, non-overlapping subgroups, or clusters.
 This model is straightforward and allows for quick retrieval of similar emails, although it requires a careful choice of 'k' will significantly impact the granularity of the clustering, requiring careful tuning to strike a balance between overgeneralization and fragmentation of topics.

 ### Model 2: TF-IDF+LDA

-#### Data Preprocessing

-In our project, preprocessing the Enron emails dataset was a fundamental step to ensure the data's integrity and usability for machine learning analysis.
-We started by loading the dataset into a pandas DataFrame, focusing primarily on the email body content.
-The initial stage of preprocessing involved a comprehensive cleaning process where we removed HTML tags, special characters, and unnecessary whitespace from the emails.
-This cleaning was crucial to eliminate noise and standardize the text.
-In addition to cleaning, we also normalized the text by converting it to lowercase, ensuring uniformity and preventing case sensitivity from affecting our analysis.

-After cleaning and normalizing the text, we addressed any missing values in the dataset.
-Handling these missing values was essential to maintain the integrity of our analysis.
-This step was followed by the tokenization of the email content, where we broke down the text into individual words.
-Tokenization is a key process in text mining as it prepares the data for feature extraction and modeling.

-The next significant step in our preprocessing was the removal of common English stop words.
-Eliminating these words allowed us to focus on the more meaningful content of the emails.
-Once the dataset was cleaned, normalized, tokenized, and freed of stop words, we applied the TF-IDF vectorization.
-This technique transformed the text into a numerical format, emphasizing the importance of specific terms within the corpus.

-This thorough preprocessing of the Enron emails dataset was a critical foundation for our project.
-It enabled us to effectively apply advanced techniques like TF-IDF and LDA, which were pivotal in clustering the emails and achieving our project's goal of creating an efficient email categorization system.

-#### Model Description

 Initially, we employed the TF-IDF technique, a widely-used feature extraction method in text mining, to convert our email dataset into a format suitable for machine learning.
 This method works by quantifying the importance of a word in a document relative to a collection of documents or corpus.
 The TF-IDF model was instantiated with parameters designed to optimize performance: it ignores terms appearing in more than 85% of documents (max_df=0.85), disregards terms that appear in less than two documents (min_df=2), and excludes common English stop words to focus on more meaningful terms.
 After fitting our model to the email contents, we obtained a sparse matrix of TF-IDF vectors, representing the significance of words across the emails.